markovmodel/adaptivemd/README.md

 ```

-All of this must also be installed on the cluster, where you want to run your
-simulations.

-For allegro I suggest to use a miniconda installation.
-Note that you only need
-these packages if you want to use some of it on the cluster like run openmm or
-make computations using pyemma.
-Just for running, say `acemd`, conda is not
-required!
+`ujson`, `pyyaml`, `pymongo`, `numpy`, `pyemma`, `openmm`, and `mdtraj` should
+all be installed on the compute resource as well as the local machine.
+It is
+possible to exclude, say, `openmm` from the local install if simulations will
+only be run on the resource.
+Using a different install mechanism than `conda`
+is also possible, but this is the recommended setup.

 That's it.
 Have fun running adaptive simulations.